 5. Wilson Blade 98S

 The Wilson Blade 98S is another tennis racquet with an elegant tri-color cosmetic.
-It features the same elastic paint finish initially launched with Pro Staff RF97 Autograph, one of many racquets of Federer, a famous tennis player.
+It features the same elastic paint finish initially launched with Pro Staff RF97 Autograph, one of many racquets of Federer, a world-class tennis player.

 This unstrung racquet weighs 295 grams but is Armstrong packed with a serious punch when swung fast.
 It also features FeelFlex technology, which gives this arm-friendly racquet additional torsional stability using its Carbon Mapping.